 - You never need to worry about getting shut down because you sent notifications to unsubscribed users

-- OneSignal provides robust features guaranteed to increase improve your customer engagement
+- OneSignal provides robust features guaranteed to increase improve your customer engagement.
+We offer a multi-channel platform that includes push, in-app, email, and SMS.

 - Building the ability to send push notifications is really only part of the battle.
 Consider the dashboards, UI, SDKs...